 Notes

-Vinegar options: If you don't have unseasoned rice vinegar, white wine vinegar, white balsamic, champagne vinegar, or apple cider vinegar will also work well in this dressing.
-Recently, I made this dressing with roasted garlic infused rice vinegar, which was also delicious.
+- Vinegar options: If you don't have unseasoned rice vinegar, white wine vinegar, white balsamic, or champagne vinegar also works well in this dressing.
+Recently, I made this dressing with roasted garlic-infused rice vinegar, which was also delicious.

 Recommended Products